 Scammers Most Likely to Impersonate DHL, Warns New Brand Phishing Report

-Check Point Research issues Q3 Brand Phishing Report, highlighting the leading brands that hackers imitated in attempts to lure people into giving up personal data

-/EIN News/ -- SAN CARLOS, Calif., Oct.
-24, 2022 (GLOBE NEWSWIRE) -- Check Point Research (CPR), the Threat Intelligence arm of Check Point® Software Technologies Ltd. (NASDAQ: CHKP), a leading provider of cybersecurity solutions globally, has published its Brand Phishing Report for Q3 2022.
-The report highlights the brands which were most frequently imitated by criminals in their attempts to steal individuals’ personal information or payment credentials during July, August and September.
+SAN CARLOS, Calif., Oct.
+24, 2022 (GLOBE NEWSWIRE) -- Check Point Research (CPR), the Threat Intelligence arm of Check Point® Software Technologies Ltd. CHKP, a leading provider of cybersecurity solutions globally, has published its Brand Phishing Report for Q3 2022.
+The report highlights the brands which were most frequently imitated by criminals in their attempts to steal individuals' personal information or payment credentials during July, August and September.

 While LinkedIn was the most imitated brand in both Q1 and Q2 2022, it's shipping company DHL that took the top spot in Q3, accounting for twenty-two percent of all phishing attempts worldwide.
 Microsoft is in second place (16%) and LinkedIn has fallen into third, making up just 11% of scams, compared to 52% in Q1 and 45% in Q2.
 DHL's increase could be due in part to a major global scam and phishing attack that the logistics giant warned about itself just days before the quarter started.
 Instagram has also appeared in the top ten list for the first time this quarter, following a ‘blue-badge' related phishing campaign that was reported in September.